 A proven track record for REACH compliance

-We have worked on 100’s of successful REACH lead registrations for the November 2010 and May 2013 deadlines, and are currently working with companies and Consortia on about 200 substances (including precious metals, fragrances and intermediates) destined for the 2018 deadline.
+We have worked on 100’s of successful REACH lead registrations for the November 2010 and May 2013 deadlines, and are currently working with companies and Consortia on over 100 substances (including precious metals, petrochemical additives, SVHCs, fragrances and intermediates) destined for the 2018 deadline.
+When it comes to REACH compliance, therefore, we are well versed and prepared to help you meet your deadline.

 Expert overview and co-ordination

-The REACH registration process consists of an interlinked set of activities.
-However these are not necessarily sequential and a high level of expert co-ordination and management is required to ensure a successful and cost-effective process.
-We always take a holistic view, and can assist with all of the key aspects of your dossier preparation in a planned and integrated manner – either managing the complete process or taking on specific responsibilities as directed by you.
+The REACH registration and REACH compliance process consists of an interlinked set of activities, however, these are not necessarily sequential and a high level of expert co-ordination and management is required to ensure a successful and cost-effective process.
+We always take a holistic view, and can therefore assist with all of the key aspects of your dossier preparation in a planned and integrated manner – either managing the complete process or taking on specific responsibilities as directed by you.

-- SIEF and Consortia management and representation; SIP preparation
+- SIEF and Consortia management and representation; SIP preparation; Only Representative – via an expert partner

-- Data searching; reliability (Klimisch scoring); data-gap analyses;
+- Data searching; reliability (Klimisch scoring); data-gap analyses (DGA)

-- IUCLID 5 input and development of (Robust) study summaries;
+- IUCLID 6 input and development of (Robust) study summaries ((R)SS)

-- Read-across, (Q)SAR, data waivers, Weight of Evidence (WoE), testing proposals;
+- Read-across (including justifications report), (Q)SAR, data waivers, Weight of Evidence (WoE), testing proposals

 - TK assessment (based on chemical structure and physical chemical characteristics)